n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 - The source image must be at least 1376 x 768 pixels.
 - The image is center-cropped to exactly 1376 x 768 from the source.
 - The image is displayed at 80% scale (PUZZLE_SCALE = 0.8), giving a display size of 1100.8 x 614.4 pixels.
-- The image source path is provided by the server in the enter data (e.g. `/img/frontier/ice/jigsaw/anubis.png`).
+- The image source path is provided by the server in the enter data (e.g. `/img/frontier/ice/jigsaw/green.png`).
+Videos (`.mp4`) are also supported.
+- The server picks a random source from a per-strength bucket (`JigsawDefaultMedia.kt`) at ICE creation time, so every hacker entering the same ICE sees the same media.
+- In testing mode (`DEV_TESTING_MODE`), the creator uses a deterministic RNG seed (0) so puzzles are reproducible.

 ## Canvas